-As noted within the Chairman's Statement, the Group has experienced a tightening of margins and an increase in costs during the year, which has resulted in continuing losses being incurred.
-Achieving economies of scale and controlling costs are key priorities for the Group in achieving its goal of profitability and maintaining adequate liquidity in order to continue its operations.
+As noted within the Chairman's Statement, the Group has returned to profitability and continues to report strong growth in the period to date.
+Further broadening its client base and expanding its business to customer base are key priorities for the Group in achieving its goal of profitability and maintaining adequate liquidity in order to continue its operations.
 The Directors continue to assess all strategic options in this regard, albeit that the ultimate success of strategies adopted is difficult to predict.
-Notwithstanding the losses incurred, the directors have prepared projected cash flow information for the next 12 months and believe that the Group has adequate resources to meet its obligations as they fall due.
-Accordingly, the directors consider that it is appropriate that the financial statements are prepared on a going concern basis.
+Notwithstanding the losses incurred in previous years, the Directors have prepared projected cash flow information for the next 12 months and believe that the Group has adequate resources to meet its obligations as they fall due.
+Accordingly, the Directors consider that it is appropriate that the financial statements are prepared on a going concern basis.